resonance-audio/audio_factory/README.md

 Building Instructions:

-Audio Factory is a Unity3d Projecy.
-To build, open the project, set the the build platform to Android and build an APK.
+Audio Factory is a Unity3d Project.
+To build, open the project in unity 5.6.2f1 (or later), set the the build platform to Android and build an APK.

 Copyright (c) 2017 Google Inc. All rights reserved.